anandbn/websolr-play/Readme.md

-# Using WebSolr with Java on Heroku
+# Websolr & Heroku with Play!

-This is a sample project that demonstrates how to use  [WebSolr add on](http://addons.heroku.com/websolr) with Java on Heroku.
+This is a sample project that demonstrates how to use  [WebSolr add on](http://addons.heroku.com/websolr) with [Play!](http://www.playframework.org) on Heroku.
 [WebSolr](http://websolr.com/) is essentially a hosted version of [Apache Solr](http://lucene.apache.org/solr/) which is a really fast and flexible search and indexing platform that can search/index any data.
 This project also uses the [JQuery Autocomplete](http://docs.jquery.com/Plugins/Autocomplete) plugin and [SolrJ](http://wiki.apache.org/solr/Solrj), a Java API to communicate with any Solr instance.

 __*Note*__: This project is by no means a demonstration of all of Solr's capabilties.
 Please refer to the Solr wiki for more information on additional features and functionality that you can leverage with Solr.

 ## Pre-requisites

-- Basic knowledge of Java and Java servlets
+- KNowledge of the Play! framework
 - Knowledge of JQuery and using plugins
 - Understanding of Solr and Solr Queries.

 ## How does it work?

-Most of the magic happens in two main components:
+Most of the magic happens in the components:

-1. `index.jsp` : This contains the JQuery autocomplete code and includes the Autocomplete Javascripts and CSS.
+1. `app\views\Application\index.html` : This contains the JQuery autocomplete code and includes the Autocomplete Javascripts and CSS.
-2. `SolrProxy.java` : This is a servlet that acts as a proxy the WebSolr index URL that is exposed on provision the add-on to your heroku account.
+2. `SolrSearch.java` : This is Play controller that acts as a proxy the WebSolr index URL that is exposed on provision the add-on to your heroku account.
+3. `app\views\SolrSearch\search.html` & `app\views\SolrSearch\facetedSearch.html` : Templates to display the Search results.

 ## Provisioning WebSolr